RMortUOIT/RyanMortonResume/README.md

 # RyanMortonResume
-Collection of code samples and other documents from various projects
+Collection of code samples and other documents from various projects, divided into sections.